mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

 * The caller passes the buffer to the callee.
 * If there is a return value, the callee writes it to the same buffer.

+# Errors/exceptions

+Errors/exceptions are handled JNI rather than `uniffi::RustCallStatus`

+For expected errors, we call a generated function in the `uniffi` package that's responsible for constructing the error and throwing.

+The throw function is passed an FFI buffer argument to read from.
+The callee passes the same FFI buffer that the caller passed to them.
+The caller is still responsible for freeing the buffer in the case of an exception.

+For unexpected errors, we construct a `uniffi.InternalException` instance and throw it using JNI.
+This is a simpler case since we can use the JNI `ThrowNew` function to construct the exception from a message string.

 # Kotlin `uniffi` package

 This is a generated package that contains all the FFI functions.